donejs/donejs/docs/guides/react-ssr.md

 ### React

-This server directly uses the entry point `src/App.js` React component in the Node application.
+This server directly uses the entry point `build/index.html` in the Node application.
 Since React apps are written in such a way that they need bundling -- this application imports CSS, SVG, and uses JavaScript syntax not available in Node today -- we use a couple of dependencies (**ignore-styles** and **babel-register**) to compile them on-the-fly.

 It's usually not recommended to do this in a production application.
 We are doing it here for convenience, since the meat of this guide is about the other parts of SSR, that comes next.